 General MA in English

 The General MA in English trains students to enter a Ph.D. program or to teach at the college level.
-Students in rhetoric and professional writing will develop an individualized curriculum in consultation with their advisory committees, which may include courses from such areas as Composition and Rhetoric, Professional Writing, and Digital Studies.
+Students in the Rhetoric and Writing Studies program will develop an individualized curriculum in consultation with their advisory committees, which may include courses from such areas as Composition and Rhetoric, Professional Writing, and Digital Studies.

 Students in this degree options have graduated to pursue Ph.D. degrees at institutions such as Arizona State University, TCU, Texas A&M Commerce, and Oklahoma State University, among others, or to teach at the university level.